shubhanshu02/GSoC-2021-logs/README.md

-# GSoC'21 Timeline
+# GSoC'21 Project Logs

-This repository serves as a log for the weekly progress of my GSoC'21 project.
+This repository serves as a log for the weekly progress of my GSoC'21 project with Intel Video and Audio for Linux.
 The discussions with the mentors are not logged in this log.

 Project: [Async Support for TensorFlow Backend in FFmpeg](https://summerofcode.withgoogle.com/projects/#5224576843251712)